rtviii/riboxyz/roadmap.md

 - "last updated" section
 - automatic update per struct -- cron job every 24 weeks

-- rewrite cli entirely in python
+- [x] rewrite struct init scripts in python

-rewrite struct init scripts in python rewrtie cli in python monitoring graph.ribosome.xyz
+- [x] rewrtie cli in python
+- [ ] graph.ribosome.xyz
+- monitoring

+# LIGANDS

+- ligands/ligandlike should have a common category in the db. filter the ions too. some ligands are not redndered at all (ex.
+5AFI.FME)

+- gene ontology + bird + CCD

+## Branching out to other resources
+- interpro